Polycarbonate Melting Point, Properties, and More

 Applications

-Safety Glass: Polycarbonate is used as a safety glass substitute in cars, bulletproof windows, and security shields.
+Safety Glass: Polycarbonate is used as a substitute for cars, bulletproof windows, and security shields.

-Electronics: Polycarbonate is used to manufacture electronic devices such as smartphones, laptops, and televisions.
+Electronics: Polycarbonate is used to manufacture electronics such as smartphones, laptops, and televisions.

 Architecture: Polycarbonate is used for skylights, greenhouse panels, and exterior glazing applications in architecture.